deardevices/deardevices.github.io/_posts/2019-05-07-void-pointers-part1.md

 Now that we have talked about the basic idea, let's take a look at three different uses you may find in software projects out there.

-## Practical Use: Generic interface functions, handlers
+## Practical Use #1: Generic interface functions, handlers
 Imagine a function that you write once and re-use for any type of data afterwards.
 This sounds pretty simple at first.
 But how could that be done?

 After all, functions have certain *signatures*: